Click on the names below for biographies and contact info of staff members.

 - Cristina Díaz-Carrera

-Cristina Díaz-Carrera has been on staff at the Center as a program coordinator/curatorial assistant since May of 2007.
-Among the programs she has worked on are Campus and Community: Public and Land-grant Universities and the USDA at 150 (2012), Colombia: The Nature of Culture (2011), and México (2010).
-Prior to becoming staff, she worked various stints as a Center intern and contractor on Latino music recordings and programs.
+Cristina Díaz-Carrera joined the Center in 2007.
+She has worked as a program coordinator/curatorial assistant for several Folklife Festival programs, including Campus and Community: Public and Land-grant Universities and the USDA at 150 (2012), Colombia: The Nature of Culture (2011), and México (2010).
+In early 2013, she became the Folklife Festival production manager.
+Prior to becoming staff, Cristina worked various stints as a Center intern and contractor on Latino music recordings and programs.
 She holds a B.A. in ethnomusicology from Barnard College, Columbia University and an M.A. in Caribbean/Latin American studies from New York University.
-She enjoys producing video pieces, content-rich Web sites, and Smithsonian Folklife Festival programs, and she moonlights as a photographer and video production assistant in her spare time.
+She enjoys producing video pieces, content-rich websites, and Smithsonian Folklife Festival programs, and she moonlights as a photographer and video production assistant in her spare time.

 - Laura Dion